spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

 Spec's build interface
 ----------------------

-Spack is designed with a particular care on assigning responsibilities to the right entities, as this results in a clearer and more intuitive interface for the users.
+Spack is designed with an emphasis on assigning responsibilities to the appropriate entities, as this results in a clearer and more intuitive interface for the users.
 When it comes to packaging, one of the most fundamental guideline that emerged from this tenet is that:

-  *It's a package responsibility to know every software it directly depends on and to expose to others how to use the services it provides*.
+  *It is a package's responsibility to know every software it directly depends on and to expose to others how to use the services it provides*.